How important are data and statistics in Japanese riichi mahjong? Do professional players rely only on numbers?

 No, friend.
 I'm trying to tell you that when you're ready, you won't have to.

-Deviating from statistics is not a mistake, it is a privilage
+Deviating from statistics is not a mistake, it is a privilege

 You'd be surprised at how legendary mahjong players manage to turn the tides in their favor and beat the odds thanks to their experience.
 Legendary Meijin Tsuchida Kosho is one such example.

-And although he plays a very unorthodox mahjong, you might be surprised he's very knowledgeable about probability and statistics.
-He just chooses to ignore them once he's onto something!
+He plays unorthodox mahjong but knows probability and statistics deeply.
+He chooses to ignore them once he's onto something.

 Learn the rules like a pro so you can break them like an artist. -Picasso